HOME

 Civil Record: Mary Land, wife of John Land, cloth drawer, died March 19, 1857, of consumption (certified), the death was reported by John Land, present at the death, King Street, Batley.

 Not quite eight months after Mary's death John Land married Lydia Law.
-John was about 16 years older than Lydia and had at least six children still living from his first marriage: John age 16, Samuel, age 15, William, age 9, Elizabeth Ann, age 8, Charles Lewis, age 4, and James Dunford, age 2.
+John was about 16 years older than Lydia and had six children still living from his first marriage: John age 16, Samuel, age 15, William, age 9, Elizabeth Ann, age 8, Charles Lewis, age 4, and James Dunford, age 2.
+Lydia was 22 years old.
+Only 6 years older than John Land, Junior.
+One can easily see the advantage to John of this marriage.
+What was the advantage to Lydia?

 The signatures of John Land and Lydia Law from the parish register